If you work in the area of food and health, you already know that foodborne illness (FBI) is a major public health issue.

 The study was designed to:

 Researchers concluded, "Improper cleaning and sanitizing of food-contact surfaces before use was the item most commonly observed to be Out of Compliance in eight out of the nine facility types.
 Percent Out of Compliance values for this data item ranged from 18% in seafood departments to 64% in full service restaurants."
 Take a look at the FDA summary graphs below to see details for hospitals, nursing homes, fast food, and full-service restaurants.
-For more details on finding by foodservice segment, see the complete FDA report online.

 The FDA researchers used five audit points derived from the FDA Food Code.
 These are targeted takeaway points for foodservice operators as well.